Spatio-Temporal Graph Convolutional Networks for EV Charging Demand Forecasting Using Real-World Multi-Modal Data Integration: Computational Experiments

 \subsection{Prediction Analysis}

-To evaluate the performance of each configuration\footnote{\url{https://github.com/XXXXX/blob/main/results.tex}}, we analyzed the average error metrics across combinations of lag hours, number of clusters, sequence lengths, and models.
-A visual summary of these relationships is provided in Figures ~\ref{fig:dl_models} and ~\ref{fig:twgcn_vs_ml}.
+To evaluate the performance of each configuration\footnote{\url{https://github.com/XXXXXXXXX/XXXXXXXXX/blob/main/Readme.md} (MASKED FOR PEER REVIEW)}, we analyzed the average error metrics across combinations of lag hours, number of clusters, sequence lengths, and models.
+A visual summary of these relationships is provided in Figures~\ref{fig:dl_models} and ~\ref{fig:twgcn_vs_ml}.

 Shorter lag hours, particularly LAG = 1, tend to yield lower MAE and RMSE for most models, as clearly shown in Figure~\ref{fig:dl_models}.
-For example, 1DCNN achieves its lowest MAE of 0.06 and RMSE of 0.52 at this lag.
+For example, 1DCNN achieves its lowest MAE of 0.064 and RMSE of 0.575 at this lag.
 Increasing the number of clusters generally improves 1DCNN performance, whereas RNN and GRU models show more sensitivity to cluster size, with the optimal 1DCNN configuration corresponding to CLUSTERS = 10.

-Moderate sequence lengths, typically between 4 and 8, often produce lower SMAPE values, indicating better relative forecasting accuracy; for instance, 1DCNN attains a balanced performance with SEQ\_LENGTH = 8.
-Across all models, 1DCNN frequently outperforms LSTM, RNN, and GRU in terms of RMSE and MAE, particularly for configurations with LAG = 1 and CLUSTERS = 10.
-Overall, the lowest MAE (0.06) and RMSE (0.52) are achieved by 1DCNN using the configuration LAG = 1, CLUSTERS = 10, and SEQ\_LENGTH = 8, suggesting that this setup best balances spatial clustering and temporal information.
+Moderate sequence lengths, typically between 4 and 8, often produce lower SMAPE values, indicating better relative forecasting accuracy; for instance, 1DCNN attains optimal performance with SEQ\_LENGTH = 8, suggesting that capturing recent temporal patterns without excessive historical context improves predictive reliability.
+Across all models, 1DCNN frequently outperforms LSTM, RNN, and GRU in terms of RMSE and MAE.
+Overall, the lowest MAE (0.064) and RMSE (0.573) are achieved by 1DCNN using the configuration LAG = 3, CLUSTERS = 5, and SEQ\_LENGTH = 8, suggesting that this setup best balances spatial clustering and temporal information.
 Full results extract can be found under (Tables~\ref{tab:tw-gcn} and~\ref{tab:base-models}) \footnote{Note: L = LAG\_HOURS, C = NUM\_CLUSTERS, $\alpha$ = ALPHA, SL = SEQ\_LENGTH}.